GregKedrovsky/Hacking/sqlmap.md

 ```

 ## Obtain Cookie & Parameters

+You will need to provide a cookie to the sqlmap in order for it to find vulnerability.
+The reason why we have to provide a cookie is because of authentication.
+- To grab the cookie, we can intercept any request in Burp Suite & get it from there.
+- Or you can install an extension for your web browser called `cookie-editor`: [chrome](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) or [firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)
+- The cookies in HTTP messages of requests are usually set the following way: `PHPSESSID=7u6p9qbhb44c5c1rsefp4ro8u1`

 1. Open up Burp Suite, go to Proxy, turn on Intercept
 2. Open Firefox browser and set proxy to Burp (FoxyProxy)